veeneck/fnse/README.md

 Style guide for the site, and anyone who may want to make a separate document

 Colors, Assets, Fonts, Marketing stuff all in one place?

+Use a style guide generator for my own consistency?
+Make a living style guide?

 ## Performance